A social protection scheme to support the health of expectant and new mothers and their babies in western Kenya is getting underway.

 The MIS will underpin the programme operation and support its implementation.
 Development Pathways has built a prototype of what the system will look like.
 Anthony Waliaula, MIS Specialist, is this week presenting the system to Vihiga county officials and seeking any required refinements prior to the system being deployed.

 The Boresha Afya Ya Mama Na Mtoto project follows our delivery of an MIS for another maternal health transfer, the Kakamega’s Mother and Child Health Programme.
-This was a policy commitment of the Governor of Kakamega, Wycliffe Oparanya, with support from UNICEF Kenya.
+This was a policy commitment of the Governor of Kakamega, Wycliffe Oparanya, with support from UNICEF Kenya and Sida.